-OC&E Trail is a 60.9 mile lightly trafficked point-to-point trail located near Klamath Falls, OR and is rated as moderate.
+OC&E Trail is a 60.9 mile lightly trafficked point-to-point trail located near Klamath Falls, Oregon and is rated as moderate.
 The trail is primarily used for hiking, horses, and mountain biking and is accessible from March until November.
 Dogs and horses are also able to use this trail.

 Long easy trail great for Mt bikers or Horseback riders This trail is best for Horseback riders or Mt bikers as it is long and the scenery is few and far between, spaced by relatively mundane Forestry and high desert.
 The best areas are the devils garden area, just off the Switchback trailhead south of the town of sprague river, and the fivemile creek area north of Bly.
 Hikers can acess strategic trailheads to see some of the more interesting sights but thru hiking is not recommended except as a practice or warmup for the longer Pacific Crest or Fremont Trails nearby.

 I walked the first two miles starting at the Klamath Falls trailhead near Washburn and South 6th Street.
 Paved and flat it was a good chance to get a workout by speed walking.
 Cold out though.
 30 degrees and a bit of snow.